|Ordered||9 Oct 1939|

 1 warship sunk, total tonnage 291 tons (lost aboard transport ships)

-Sunk 8 Jan, 1944 in the North Atlantic south-west of Iceland, in position 50.33N, 18.03W, by depth charges from the British frigate HMS Bayntun and the Canadian corvette HMCS Camrose.
+Sunk on 8 January 1944 in the North Atlantic south-west of Ireland, in position 50.33N, 18.03W, by depth charges from the British frigate HMS Bayntun and the Canadian corvette HMCS Camrose.
 49 dead (all hands lost).

 U-757 operated with the following Wolfpacks during its career: